- Notre Dame Preparatory School: $13,799

 The Founder’s Award is a renewable scholarship.
 The Award recipients are eligible for $2,000 of renewable scholarship based upon:

 · a cumulative grade point average at or above 3.85 at NDP.

 · participation in a minimum of two school-sanctioned extracurricular activities.

-· completion of 20 hours of community service through NDP Campus Ministry.
+· completion of enhanced Christian service requirement through NDP Campus Ministry.

 ND Prep Fine and Performing Arts Scholarships: Notre Dame Preparatory School awards performance-based fine and performing arts scholarships for the freshman year.
 The band and choir scholarships of up to $1,000 are based on electronic submissions of instrumental or vocal performances to the band or choir directors.
 The visual arts scholarships of up to $1,000 are based on electronic submissions of artwork judged by the visual arts department.
 Art submissions and auditions are due on an appointed date in early April each school year.
 (The deadline for 2015 will be announced soon.)

 Students qualifying for scholarships will be notified by mail.
 Academic, Diversity and other merit-based scholarship awards for NDP applicants will be included in the student acceptance letter.
 Fine and Performing Arts scholarship recipients will be notified by mail by May 1.
 In most cases, scholarship awards are posted to student accounts on September 1.